Anon-contribution/shopme-pos/README.md

 Had to specify sql.js dependency version to 1.11.0 for wasm compileStream to work https://forum.ionicframework.com/t/problem-capacitor-community-sqlite-with-jeep/247244/3

-## TODO,DOING,DONE
+## TODO

 <!-- Cart Page -->

 This is the main screen of the POS, it display the products on sale, and allow adding them to a cart for an immediate/later checkout(payment).

-- V1 Mobile Cart Page | DONE
+- UX improvement:
-- V1 Tablet Cart Page | DONE
+  - disable checkout btn if no products in cart
-- V1 Desktop Cart Page | DONE
+- UI improvement

 <!-- Check-out Page -->